 This line item is used for expenses related to the Board of Executives of LTSS.
 The Board, among other things, develops and enforces regulations that prescribe standards which must be met by individuals in order to receive a license as a nursing home administrator, issues licenses and registrations to individuals determined to meet these standards, and investigates complaints.
-The Board also regulates the Administrator-in-Training Program, which oversees continuing education providers.
-The licenses are issued annually.
+The Board also regulates the Administrator-in-Training Program, oversees continuing education providers, and issues health services executive licenses.
+The licenses are issued annually, except for a nursing home administrator license, which is issued biennially.
 The Board is supported solely by these license fee revenues, which are deposited into the Board of Executives of Long-Term Services and Supports Fund (Fund 5MTO).
-The license fees are as follows: \$250 for an initial nursing home administrator license and \$300 for a renewal license; \$50 for an administrator-intraining application; and \$100 for an initial health services executive license and \$50 for a renewal.
+The license fees are as follows: \$250 for an initial nursing home administrator license, \$50 for an administrator-in-training application, and \$100 for an initial health services executive license, and \$50 for a renewal.